htool/signalk-polar-performance-plugin/README.md

 A polar diagram on the left and live performance numbers on the right.
 The diagram shows a live TWS curve interpolated for the current wind speed, and two dots — the polar target speed (what the polar says you should be doing) and your actual boat speed — both at the current TWA.
 The targets section shows the beat and run angle and VMG interpolated from the polar for the current wind speed.
 Any data quality warnings appear at the bottom.

+The webapp also includes a dedicated Navigation page for VMC-related sailing decisions.
+It displays the live heading-to-VMC curve for the current polar and wind conditions, the current/target/opposite-tack VMC values, and the corresponding target headings.
+The full-screen plotter provides a Graph mode toggle so you can switch between Performance and Navigation overlays.

 ### Inputs

 Shows the raw instrument values as they arrive from Signal K (before smoothing) and the smoothed values actually used for computation, side by side.
 Useful for spotting stale sensors or checking whether the smoother settings make sense for your data.
 Any missing inputs are listed as warnings.